Georgia-Florida is a rivalry where title dreams often go up in smoke

 Florida beat No. 9 Georgia, 38-20

-In the past three editions of this game, both Florida and Georgia ranked in the top 10.
+In the past three editions of this game, both Florida and Georgia were ranked in the top 10.
 The Bulldogs won twice, and the Gators won in 2020.
 The last time a top-10 team fell against an opponent outside that tier was in 2014, when a one-loss Georgia team faced Florida, which entered with a 3-3 record.
 Leading up to the game, Coach Mark Richt’s staff emphasized how the Gators were talented, wanting the players to stay focused.
-But then, tight end Jeb Blazevich said his team came out a bit flat and hesitant.
+But then, tight end Jeb Blazevich said, the Bulldogs came out a bit flat and hesitant.
 No. 9 Georgia stumbled against the unranked Gators, and that led to early frustration and a 38-20 defeat, which kept the Bulldogs out of the conference championship.

 “I love that staff to death, but in this week, I think the error was to overcompensate on emphasizing the importance,” said Blazevich, who was a freshman that season.
 “We couldn’t relax and play our game.
 They built them up to be bigger and badder than they were.
 And so it was kind of a self-fulfilling prophecy.”

 Beginning in 1990, Florida had a significant advantage in the series, winning 13 games in a 14-year stretch.
 Toward the end of that run, the Bulldogs had a chance to win the school’s first national title since 1980.
-With Georgia ranked fifth entering this game in 2002, the unranked Gators crushed those hopes.
+With Georgia ranked fifth entering the game in 2002, the unranked Gators crushed those hopes.

-In 2003, No. 4 Georgia lost again to No. 23 Florida, which always seemed to have a psychological edge, said Sean Bailey, a Georgia receiver who played from 2003 to 2007.
+In 2003, No. 4 Georgia lost again to No. 23 Florida, which always seemed to have a psychological edge, said Sean Bailey, a Georgia wide receiver who played from 2003 to 2007.
 That game brought a “natural weight or cloud” that hung over the team, and the burden didn’t go away, even when the Bulldogs won in 2004.
 The next year, a top-five Georgia team lost again — but that win for No. 16 Florida felt like less of an upset because the undefeated Bulldogs played without injured starting quarterback D.J.
 Shockley.

 “That was kind of the thing with Florida,” Bailey said.
 “As good as we were, whatever we were ranked, something always went wrong.”

-That trend finally shifted, Bailey said, in 2007, when Richt told his players if they didn’t draw an excessive celebration penalty after Georgia’s first score, they’d have to run.
+That trend finally shifted, Bailey said, in 2007, when Richt told his players if they didn’t draw an excessive celebration penalty after Georgia’s first score, they would have to run.
 When Knowshon Moreno leaped into the end zone in the first quarter, Bailey expected the running back to spike the ball.
 Or maybe Bailey and the other offensive players on the field would surround their teammate with a bear hug that prompted a flag.
 Instead, the entire team spontaneously ran onto the field, and Richt clapped along from the sideline.

 “Our whole mantra,” Curran said, “was to get our swagger back.”